igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* Allow to buy on credit, starts action by which you need to have repaid the person OR ELSE!
+* status screen implement handleInventoryClick for jewelry and liquor types (see item-actions)
+* make door drags expose their intent immediately, offer option to fight them (they should be stronger by a few levels)
+* cross water when in possession of flippers :D
-* don't allow navigation over walls when inside a buiding
+* don't allow navigation over walls when inside a building
 * stop character movement effects when screen isn't game_screen (time should keep running though!)
 * replace pines with more tropical trees
 * More attack types depending on item / level ? (certain levels learn new moves)